Healthy Homes Assessment Days Bay

 Draught Stopping Days Bay

-If a draft can be felt from unreasonable gaps or holes or holes, it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes, it needs to be closed.

 What are unreasonable gaps or holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections